gretarmark/gretarmark.github.io/_posts/2024-03-02-SensorFusionGyroAccel.md

 * Make a void function to read the accelerometer values as in figure 6.
 * Make a void function to read the gyroscope values as in figure 7.
 * Set up the while loop and run the void functions you made as show in figure 8.
+* If you are using sprintf you have to select "use float with printf..." as in figure 9.

 ![Fig 4]({{ site.baseurl }}/images/SensorFusionUSB/Initialize_variables_fig1.png "zero order"){:width=20%}
 **Figure 4: Initialize register addresses and variables for MPU6050.**